divinavitorino/security-automation/preparation-guide.md

 Automation for Windows environments can be tricky.
 Due to its particularities and Operating System architecture, setting up this environment may require additional time.
 However, the good news is: this is a preparation that is done only once.
 Then, just develop the playbooks according to your needs and you’re done.
 I will leave the ones I developed for my project to serve you as a guide.
-The Security Automation for SMBs project relies on open source tools to create an implementation framework for routine identity management tasks.

 # Infrastructure Requirements